 Introducing the zero-G Experience through the lens of rock climbing

-Experiential Rock Climbing programs provide the unique opportunity for participants to experience climbing as a whole brain experience and profound personal resilience through their “zero-G First Ascent”.
+Our experiential Rock Climbing programs provide the unique opportunity for participants to experience climbing as a whole brain experience and profound personal resilience available through their “zero-G First Ascent”.

-Due to the nature of the exploration that zero-G First Ascent programs are, participants can engage just once or on multiple occasions, deepening one’s experiential understanding of themselves with each participation.
+Due to the nature of the exploration that zero-G First Ascent programs are, participants can engage just once or on multiple occasions, deepening the experiential understanding of oneself with each participation.

 The zero-G First Ascent